imballinst/oas-typescript/docs/docs/nodejs-server-stubs/00-motivation.md

 # Motivation

-The motivation behind `@oas-typescript/koa` was consistency.
+The motivation behind generating server stubs was consistency.
 There are probably 3 ways to produce an OpenAPI/Swagger specification:

 1. Generate it from implementation code (e.g. using JSDoc),
 2. Write it manually, or